Businesses, especially those that are subscription-based, constantly search for metrics to measure their retention performance.

 Here, MRR increased from $100,000 to $125,000 but NDR is %75.

-NDR enables you to gain insight in such situations and keep the situation under control.
+NDR enables you to gain insight into such situations and keep the situation under control.

 - You need to track your company’s bookings in detail.
 All of the downgrades, cancellations should be tracked.
 It will help your business to get organized and you will be accountable for your investors.